matthewmamelak/Commodity-Rotation-Trade/README.md

   - The cumulative return shows how the portfolio would have grown over time, including the effects of buying, selling, and transaction costs.
   - When the strategy is "in cash," it earns a fixed interest rate (e.g., 3% annualized).

-- **No Real Money:**
-  - The code does not execute real trades or move actual money.
-It is a backtest/simulation for research and analysis purposes.

 ## Parameters
 You can adjust the following parameters at the top of `main.py`: